-SERVICE DELIVERY IMPACTS: (Employers were asked to provide information that addresses current service delivery impacts resulting from staff shortages; potential staff short term service delivery impacts; potential long term service delivery impacts; and options for alternative service delivery models.)
+SERVICE DELIVERY IMPACTS: (Respondents were asked to provide information that addresses current service delivery impacts resulting from staff shortages; potential staff short term service delivery impacts; potential long term service delivery impacts; and options for alternative service delivery models.)

-The Regina Qu'Appelle Health Region reports some impact on services due to vacancies.
-In the interim, an out-of-province orthotist is employed on a casual basis to assist with service delivery and supervise an Orthotic intern.
-The region has also established a partnership with the Saskatchewan Abilities Council to assist with patient load.
+The Saskatchewan Health Authority reports some impact on services due to vacancies.
+In the interim, an out-of-province Orthotist is employed on a casual basis to assist with service delivery and supervise an Orthotic intern.
+A partnership has also been established with the Saskatchewan Abilities Council to assist with patient load.

-VACANCY RATE ANALYSIS: (Employers were requested to provide information about the frequency and timing of vacancy occurrences {i.e. seasonal vacancies; do the vacancies always follow an event; etc.}, and to identify trends that may affect recruitment/retention efforts.)
+VACANCY RATE ANALYSIS: (Respondents were requested to provide information about the frequency and timing of vacancy occurrences {i.e. seasonal vacancies; do the vacancies always follow an event; etc.}, and to identify trends that may affect recruitment/retention efforts.)

-The Regina Qu'Appelle Health Region reported 2.5 vacancies for the Orthotist/Prosthetist classification.
+There were 2.5 vacancies reported for the Orthotist/Prosthetist classification.